 Employee onboarding technology gives managers visibility into how their new hires are trending when it comes to completing their tasks and training.
 Furthermore, a one-to-one meeting with a new hires’ manager within the first week at the company has proven to be a catalyst for early growth.
 This is a chance for employees to ask any outstanding questions as they ramp up to speed.

 The dispersed workforce – which includes remote employees and those working in physical locations – allows for greater access to talent and more individual flexibility, but it has also introduced new challenges.
-Prior to the pandemic, 74% of employees felt they were missing out on company news and information.
+Prior to the COVID-19 pandemic, 74% of employees felt they were missing out on company news and information.
 Now, establishing connectedness across a decentralized workforce is an even greater challenge.

 Human capital management technology can help build a more unified and consistent employee experience as communications can be shared with the entire workforce.
 As many employees work remote, employers will need to ensure everyone is well informed and kept in the loop with changes such as an update to a work from home or sick leave policy.
 Employees can take control of their own work experience and find the information they need at any time – such as their benefits manual – no matter where they’re located.